robertfben/Yelp-SQL-Data-Analysis/README.md

 application, just be careful to make sure your answers and code are lined appropriately.
 In this case, you may want to save as a PDF to ensure your formatting remains intact for you reviewer.

+### Deliverables:

+-- Yelp_Data_Analysis.sql (includes all SQL code and comments used to answer questions and provide context) -- YelpDatabaseSchema.png (provides ER diagram of database used for querying/extracting)